 IoT, affordable cloud and great connectivity have come to an inflexion point that will result in re-shaping many traditional industries, killing off many legacy businesses and forming whole new businesses and industries.

-The challenge is how business leaders embrace it for the greater good or simply from a pure commercial standpoint.
+The challenge is how business leaders embrace it for the greater good or simply from a purely commercial standpoint.

 Are you up for the challenge?